Bill Mazeroski: Triple plays in film and reality

-Mazeroski was the focus of a staged game-ending triple play as part of a cameo appearance in the 1968 hit film The Odd Couple.
-In the scene, Oscar Madison is distracted from witnessing the play by an annoying phone call from Felix Ungar (immediately after sarcastically predicting to fellow sportswriter Heywood Hale Broun that the Mets still have a chance to win if Mazeroski hits into a triple play).
+Mazeroski was the focus of a staged game-ending triple play as part of a cameo appearance in the 1968 film The Odd Couple.
+In the scene, Oscar Madison is distracted from witnessing the play by an annoying phone call from Felix Unger (immediately after predicting to fellow sportswriter Heywood Hale Broun the Mets still have a chance to win if Mazeroski hits into a triple play).
 Reportedly, the scene was actually filmed just prior to the start of a regular game at Shea Stadium on June 27, 1967.
 Maz reported that he was given only 10 minutes to get it done:

-"They had a guy out there pitching and he was throwing fastballs.
-I knew I had to hit a liner to the third baseman.
-It only took two takes.
-The first pitch, I hit a line drive that went just foul.
-The second one, I hit a one-hopper right to third.
-He caught it, stepped on third, threw to second, threw to first, a triple play.
-Now that took talent!"

 Jack Fisher was the pitcher for the Mets in that scene.
 In reality, Mazeroski never suffered such an inglorious moment during his playing days, but he did record two triple plays as a fielder, both against the Cincinnati Reds.
 On April 18, 1966, in the seventh inning of a home game, Vada Pinson struck out during a double steal attempt.
 Catcher Jesse Gonder threw to third baseman Bob Bailey, who then threw to Mazeroski to retire Tommy Harper off second base, and Mazeroski then threw to first baseman Donn Clendenon to retire Pete Rose off first base; the Pirates went on to win 4-3.
 And on July 31, 1968, in the second game of a doubleheader, Tommy Helms lined out to shortstop Gene Alley in the fourth inning of a 10-1 Pirates victory; Alley threw to Mazeroski, who then threw to Clendenon, retiring Lee May and Tony Pérez before they could return to their bases.